dkolpakov2/kc-ldap-integration/README-KC.md

 5. Production Notes
   Use TLS between Keycloak and Infinispan (enable with --set security.endpointEncryption=true).
   Store Infinispan creds in Kubernetes Secrets (instead of plaintext).
-  If you run multiple Keycloak instances, ensure:
+  If we run multiple Keycloak instances, ensure:
     KC_CACHE=ispn
     KC_CACHE_STACK=kubernetes
   Configure readiness/liveness probes so Keycloak only starts after Infinispan is reachable.